1giba/docker-php4dev/README.md

 ## dockerp

-A lightweight images set of docker for laravel applications based on [codecasts/php-alpine](https://github.com/codecasts/php-alpine).
+A lightweight images set of docker for php applications based on [codecasts/php-alpine](https://github.com/codecasts/php-alpine).

 ### Used Images